|A nesting pair of osprey, reunited after separating for the winter and living it up down ol' South America way.|

 |Haliaeetus leucocephalus in flight.|

-The interaction between the two took no longer than it will to get to the bottom of this post, but man was is exciting.
+The interaction between the two took no longer than it will to get to the bottom of this post, but it was very exciting.
 Like two planes in a dogfight, the male osprey and the eagle went at it.
 Well, actually, the osprey went at it.
 I almost felt bad for the eagle, diving and rolling to avoid the talons of the smaller raptor.
 But the osprey was tenacious.

 |"This is Red 5; I'm going in."|